 This is a highly networked role that requires an ability to work under pressure and to challenging deadlines.

 II.DUTIES AND RESPONSIBILITIES

 General duties and responsibilities include but are not limited to:

-- Leads and manages a designated bid team, consisting of technical, project management, commercial, legal and other personnel resources as required, to develop and submit large or complex proposals that meet the customers’ needs as well as business objectives, on time and adhering to set proposal budgets
+- Leads a designated bid team, consisting of technical, project management, commercial, legal and other resources as required, to develop and submit proposals that meet the customers’ needs as well as business objectives, on time and adhering to set proposal budgets

 - Proactively work in collaboration with Account Managers to determine strategic approach including persuasive content